 "Thirdly, retailers need to have a good returns strategy so that the end customers in the UK can return the packages easily with a local carrier within the UK and get their money back quickly," Plehn said.

-Watch the video below and learn how we can help you continue to get your goods to your customers in the UK reliably and quickly.
-Or head on over to read another blog article with more useful tips on cross-border shipping post-Brexit.
+Head on over to read another blog article with more useful tips on cross-border shipping post-Brexit.